reTHINK-project/specs/dynamic-view/basics/deploy-protostub.md

 Steps 12-15: The Runtime UA instantiates a new sandbox through the Sandbox interface which is registered in the Registry

-Steps 16-18: The Runtime UA requests the new sandbox to instantiate the protostub source code, extracting the configuration data from the protostub descriptor.
+Steps 16-18: The Runtime UA requests the new sandbox to instantiate the protostub source code, extracting the configuration data from the protostub descriptor. (**Phase 2 New!**) For P2P Requester Stubs, the p2pConfig json data is concatonated with the protostub descriptor configuration json data.

 Steps 19-20: The Runtime UA finishes the Protocol Stub deploy by adding in the runtime BUS the protostub listener to receive messages from the runtime.